 WebP images are supported by popular browsers such as:

-Internet Explorer also lacks WebP support (but Edge does support WebP because it’s based on Chromium).
+Internet Explorer also lacks WebP support (but Edge supports WebP as it’s based on Chromium).
+However, IE usage has shrunk to less than 1% of total internet users.
+That’s a boon for everyone on the web!

-In total, around 77% of Internet users use a browser that supports WebP.
-So while it certainly has majority support, that 23% is too big to ignore (in our WordPress WebP tutorial below, we’ll show you how to handle this so that all of your visitors have a great experience):
+In total, around 95% of Internet users use a browser that supports WebP.
+So while it certainly has majority support, that 5% is a minor hurdle, especially when it’s Safari users on older macOS versions.
+In our WordPress WebP tutorial below, we’ll show you how to handle this so that all of your visitors have a great experience.

 WebP vs JPG vs PNG Size Comparison